strvcom/atlas.js/tutorials/writing-hooks.md

 ## Using a hook

-Once you have your hook class redy, it's time to add it to your app!
+Once you have your hook class ready, it's time to add it to your app!

 ```js
 import { Application } from '@theframework/core'